 One new feature this has is its magnetic mount on the side which sticks to your cart.
 It goes without saying that the product looks and feels premium when you take it out of the case.

 A bonus is the two-year warranty that Bushnell provides when you purchase their rangefinder.
 So, if anything happens to it in the first two years, they will replace it for you.
+In terms of technology, this could easily have been the best golf rangefinder and if you are looking for a premium option then this is a great option.

 3. TecTecTec VPRO500